 Remember what I said earlier about self-awareness?
 Individuals with strong self-awareness also tend to have high emotional intelligence.
 As a result, they’re more well-rounded.

-Ready to start therapy but not sure what the next step is?
+Ready to start taking the next step but not sure what to do?
 This is how to start therapy the right way!

 6. Practice gratitude